What is Anycast DNS? A Plain-Language Guide

 - What does 'anycast PoP' mean?

 - PoP stands for Point of Presence — a physical site where a provider has servers connected to one or more networks.
 An anycast network has many PoPs, each announcing the same IP address(es).
-When a client queries an anycast IP, BGP routes the query to the topologically closest PoP.
-DNS providers typically have 20+ to 200+ PoPs distributed globally.
+When a client queries an anycast IP, BGP routes the query to the selected PoP based on routing policy and topology.

 Related guides